ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 ## Docker Daemon Interface

 Docker is used to create a distinct and therefore isolated container for each task.
-The only inputs that can reach a task's container are those that are specified in the task's input set, and similarly the only outputs that can leave the container are those specified in the task's output set.
+The only inputs from the host system that can reach a task's container are those that are specified in the task's input set, and similarly the only outputs that can leave the container and remain on the host system are those specified in the task's output set.
 This makes is possible to control the side effects that a task has on the build environment.

 Docker runs as a daemon on its host system.
 The normal configuration is that the